Sypek/llm-qa-2023/README.md

 **What is important in this solution, is that everything is managed by AWS and almost every component is serverless.**

 ![Solution production](img/llm_qa_poc_stage_3.png)

+#### Last part: model evaluation
+This is still ongoing research on how to evaluate LLM systems but here are some of my ideas.

+- Budget
+    - Depending on the budget, we need to adjust instance types and required latency which will have an impact on the model.
+Probably, the smaller the model the worse results we can obtain.
+- Experts
+    - For domain knowledge, experts knowledge can be very valuable to manually determine which answers are correct.
+- Eyeballing
+    - Not quantitive and reproducible method, but can give some insights if solution is at least working.
+- LLM to generate QA
+    - I provided just a mini example in `notebooks/eval.ipynb` how we can use prompt engineering to generate questions and aswers using LLM for a ceratin doc.
+Assuming this answer is correct, we can compare results of our solution and answer.
+- User Feedback
+    - Especially important in production phase.
+User's can report certain cases where model in not working properly.
+- Quantitive metrics:
+    - We have a dataset with ground truth:
+        - We can apply common NLP metrics like: BLEU, METEOR, ROUGE althugh they are based on exact matches, which may be not so applicable
+        - BERT score is based on capturing semantics with embeddins and does not require exact matches
+    -

 ### Steps to run the app
 1. Use CloudFormation to set up the infrastructure.
 Main resources that are created: S3 bucket, Sagemaker Notebook Instance, roles.